atharva134kadam/insurance-management-company-website/README.md

 I have created an insurance company website with 6+ languages supported.
+In this website you can track all your insuarances in one dashboard, it also has an chat bot to help you to get started.
+It also has an section in which you can analyse the current market trends in various insuranse categories.
 You can simply download my project from the google drive link provided.